Hare Krishna Konar: Ingenious strategy of Konar and Choudhury

-Though the UF came to power with tremendous electoral support, it had to function strictly within the rigid parameters of the IndianConstitution, the established basic laws, Judicial review of executive action and set legal and administrative procedures and practises.
-Any threat to any of the established parameters would have led to a summary dismissal by the not so friendly central government.
-The political genius of Hare Krishna Konar lay in his ability to play his own ball game with the same set of rules which were apparently set against it.
+Though the United Front came to power with tremendous electoral support, it had to function strictly within the rigid parameters of the Indian Constitution, the established basic laws, judicial review of executive action, and set legal and administrative procedures and practices.
+Any threat to any of the established parameters would have led to a summary dismissal by the not-so-friendly central government.
+The political genius of Hare Krishna Konar lay in his ability to play his own ball game with the same set of rules that were apparently set against it.
 The Constitution of India guarantees the right to form associations and unions and to assemble peaceably.
-The Indian Evi-Dence Act permits disbelieving of documentary evidence on the strength of overwhelmingly reliable oral evidence.
-The Criminal Procedure Code (CrPC)(u/s 110) allows some sort of public participation for gathering evidence against a person allegedly engaged in "bad livelihood" in order to bind him down for good behaviour.
+The Indian Evidence Act permits disbelief of documentary evidence on the strength of overwhelmingly reliable oral evidence.
+The Criminal Procedure Code (CrPC) (u/s 110) allows some sort of public participation for gathering evidence against a person allegedly engaged in "bad livelihood" in order to bind him down for good behavior.
 Nowhere is it stated that the restraining powers under the CrPC should always be used against the peasantry and workers.
-If the agricultural workers and share-croppers assemble peacefully to espouse a cause, if public order was threatened by landowners, the latter could be restrained under the CrPC in the interest of maintenance of public order.
-Combine the essence of these constitutional and legal rights and procedures and you have the "Konar" recipe of legal reform with popular participation.
-It was so simple, so bold and so novel.
+If the agricultural workers and sharecroppers assemble peacefully to espouse a cause, if public order was threatened by landowners, the latter could be restrained under the CrPC in the interest of maintenance of public order.
+Combine the essence of these constitutional and legal rights and procedures, and you have the "Konar" recipe of legal reform with popular participation.
+It was so simple, so bold, and so novel.
 Konar did not approve of the seizure and occupation by force of private property by peasants, even though such lands had in many cases been held 'benami'.
 Peasants, according to him, were conservative by nature.
-In their psyche private property was inviolable.
+In their psyche, private property was inviolable.
 Having lost their land through the process of exploitation, they hankered for their land as their own property.
-Hence illegal occupation of even illegally-held land would not absolve them of the sense of guilt for an illegal and even immoral action.
+Hence, illegal occupation of even illegally held land would not absolve them of the sense of guilt for an illegal and even immoral action.
 Therefore, they would not have the courage and determination to fight for their rights if threatened with eviction in a changed political situation.
-Konar, therefore, favoured the legal way of vesting land in the state.
-Once the land became the property of the state, what would happen to it would be a matter of state policy and no individual's property right would be involved.
+Konar, therefore, favored the legal way of vesting land in the state.
+Once the land became the property of the state, what would happen to it would be a matter of state policy, and no individual's property rights would be involved.
 It may look strange for a revolutionary, but being a hard-headed realist, it made sense to Konar.